True friends are priceless, and yet we live in a time when people can get paid to be a friend for companionship, conversation, or coffee.

 Most parents just hire tutors for their kids as a general preparation for college admissions.

 However, this shouldn’t be the case.
-Some students are actually quite good in math, but not so in writing essays…or vice versa.
+Some students are quite good at math but not so much at writing essays, or vice versa.

 A good SAT tutor must able to:

 Assess a student’s strengths and weak areas.
-Tutors will focus on all sections of the SAT (even the essay-writing part), but understanding a student’s strengths and weaknesses can before creating a study plan can save both of them time and effort.
+Tutors will focus on all sections of the SAT, but understanding a student’s strengths and weaknesses before creating a study plan can save both of them time and effort.

 2. Good Reputation